jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 Once you have messed with environments enough times, all of this becomes easier to deal with.
-And remember: even the experts regularly end up with broken envornemnts and have to start from scratch!
+And remember: even the experts regularly end up with broken environments and have to start from scratch!
 If your environment is broken, don't panic, conda env remove, and carry on!